Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Offline RL in RMDPs: Generic Algorithm Framework and Unified Theory

-In this section, we propose \underline{D}oubly \underline{P}essimistic \underline{M}odel-based \underline{P}olicy \underline{O}ptimization ($\texttt{P}^2\texttt{MPO}$) algorithm to solve offline RL in the RMDP framework we introduce in Section \ref{subsec: rmdp framework}, and we establish a unified theoretical guarantee for $\texttt{P}^2\texttt{MPO}$.
-Our proposed algorithm and theory show that \emph{double pessimism} is a general principle for designing efficient algorithms for robust offline RL.
-The algorithm features three key points: i) learning the optimal robust policy $\pi^{\star}$ approximately; ii) requiring only a partial coverage property of the offline dataset $\mathbb{D}$; iii) able to handle infinite state space via function approximations.
+In this section, we propose the \underline{D}oubly \underline{P}essimistic \underline{M}odel-based \underline{P}olicy \underline{O}ptimization ($\texttt{P}^2\texttt{MPO}$) algorithm framework to solve robust offline RL.
+Theoretically, we establish a unified suboptimality guarantee for $\texttt{P}^2\texttt{MPO}$.
+Our proposed algorithm and theory show that \emph{double pessimism} is a general principle for designing sample-efficient algorithms for robust offline RL.
+We highlight that the proposed algorithm features three key points: i) learning the optimal robust policy $\pi^{\star}$ approximately; ii) requiring only a partial coverage property of the offline dataset $\mathbb{D}$; iii) being able to handle infinite state space via powerful function approximators.